For many runners, heart palpitations are a one-in-a-blue-moon occurrence.

 - Dehydration is also a possible cause of the condition.

-7 Ways to Prevent Heart Palpitations While Running
+How to Prevent Heart Palpitations When Running

 There are so many strategies you can follow to stop (and prevent future) heart palpitations on the run.
 Some of these prevention strategies include: